The cool 3 skitours

 Pure nature in the Glemmtal

 After we cross a small creek, we arrive at the rustic Mittersaalalm.
 The hut is not manned, but we, however, make a short stop to enjoy the views over to the Schusterkogel, goal number three for today.
 We head off in the direction of the Saaljoch.
 If we were to continue to the west it would not take long to reach a fourth summit, that of the Staffkogel, but we remain level-headed and turn in the direction of the Saaljoch.
 From here we are rewarded with fantastic views outwards and over the Glemmtal.
-We are able to look all the way up the Schattberg, and spot the skiers and snowboarders, whilst at the same time enjoying the tranquillity at the end of the valley and the feeling of living for the here and now.
+We are able to look all the way up the Schattberg, whilst at the same time enjoying the tranquillity at the end of the valley and the feeling of living for the here and now.
 The Hohen Tauern Mountains are shining in the distance and as the visibility is so clear that we are able to see the Großglockner, Austria’s highest mountain.

 Summit number 1 - check